pulzze/autoflow-documentation/docs/ids/action-array-slice/tooltip.md

-This Action returns a subset new Array of the given Array, from 'index' with 'count' number of elements if available.
+Returns a subset of an array